NoMore201/playmaker/README.md

 ```
 docker run -d --restart always --name playmaker -p 5000:5000 -v /srv/fdroid:/data/fdroid nomore201/playmaker
 ```
-Notice that:
-1) If you need to change the configuration, copy `playmaker.conf` inside `/srv/fdroid` and modify it.
+**Notice that** If you need to change the configuration, copy `playmaker.conf` inside `/srv/fdroid` and modify it.
 The app will look first there for a .conf file, and if it can't find anything, it will check system folders.
-2) The folder */srv/fdroid* on the host machine should be owned by user with uid=666 and gid=666

 ### Directly